Medicare card (Australia): Use of the card

-Medicare Australia supplies Medicare cards and numbers.
+Services Australia supplies Medicare cards and numbers.
 Almost every eligible person has a card: in June 2002 there were 20.4 million Medicare cardholders, and the Australian population was less than 20 million at the time (overseas Australian cardholders may still have a card).

 The use of the card is relevant only to consultations with medical practitioners who have been issued with a Medicare provider number.
 Such access has been made subject to increasing requirements since the mid-1990s.
 The Medicare card is used for health care purposes only and cannot be used to track in a database a number of activities.
 It contains a name and number, and no visible photograph.
 Individuals are not legally required to have a Medicare card, to carry it with them, or to produce it on request.

 The primary purpose of the Medicare card is to prove eligibility when seeking Australian Medicare-subsidised care from a medical practitioner or hospital.
 Legally, the card need not be produced and a Medicare number is sufficient.

 Since 2002, a Medicare card has been required to be shown at a pharmacy when collecting Pharmaceutical Benefits Scheme (PBS) medications.
 The pharmacy can retain the number for use when the cardholder returns with another prescription.

 The Medicare card is used as a recognised form of ID in opening bank accounts or obtaining a driver's license.
 On the ‘100 point scale’, on which 100 points of ID are required for proof of identity, a Medicare card generally counts for 30 points.

 The Medicare card will also be required when accessing medical, hospital or pharmaceutical services in a country with which Australia has a reciprocal health care agreement.